 Water filter - How to choose a drinking water filter?

-A water filter is one of the most important and necessary devices in modern life .
-However, many people still do not know why depth filtration of drinking water is necessary and how to choose one.
+A water filter is one of the most important and essential devices in modern living conditions.
+Nevertheless, many people still don't know why in-depth filtration of drinking water is necessary and how to choose one.

 - Why is drinking water filtration important?

-- How to choose a drinking water filter based on the appropriate contamination?
+- How to choose a drinking water filter based on the corresponding contamination?

 Why is drinking water filtration important?

 Water filtration is particularly relevant today.
-Although drinking water may be clear and odorless, it often contains substances that are visually unnoticeable and have a negative effect on the body.
+Even though drinking water may be clear and odorless, it often contains substances that are visually imperceptible and negatively affect the body.

 Drinking water may contain: